Douglas railway station: Modification 1979–1980

-Renovations 1990-1991
+Renovations 1990–1991

 Housing a restaurant (Greens), a mezzanine floor was installed during extensive interior works, the booking/stationmasters' office, and a tiny passenger waiting area.
-When the mezzanine and kitchen area were installed in 1990/1 a new wooden floor was laid on top of the original raising the floor level by a further 40mm.
+When the mezzanine and kitchen area were installed in 1990/1 a new wooden floor was laid on top of the original raising the floor level by a further 40 mm.
 At the same time, the 1920s ticket window, and 1979 souvenir shop in the centre of the booking hall were removed.